I am a British choreographer and performer working nomadically between formats and places.

 In recent years I have been commissioned by Brighton Festival, South East Dance, AIR Studio/ Islington Borough Council, Siobhan Davies Dance, Big Dance, The Hepworth Wakefield and Gi20.

 Between February and March 2016 I was in residence at Villa Empain, Brussels where in June I presented Satelliser: a dance for the gallery in the context of Répétition, curated by Asad Raza and Nicola Lees.
 In September 2016 I was artist in residence at Brandwatch as part of Brighton Digital Festival and through partnership with South East Dance.
 In January 2017 I showed screensaver (1, gallery version) at Villa Empain in the context of Décor, curated by Asad Raza, Dorothea Von Hantelmann & Tino Sehgal.
+In 2011-12 I received a fellowship from BBC Performing Arts Fund to develop my work with Independent Dance in London, and in 2009 the Bonnie Bird Choreography Fund supported the development of my first work, The Performing Book, with an encouragement award.

 Please keep scrolling for more information on the avenues of my work.